 But even if you’re unable to qualify for more competitive rates, refinancing could help lengthen your loan to make repayments more affordable.

-Getting an auto equity loan might not be right for you.
+Getting a car equity loan might not be right for you so here are some other options to consider:

-If you need money fast and fully own your car, you might want to consider an auto title loan.
+If you need money fast and fully own your car, you might want to consider a car title loan.
 With a title loan, you’ll have more choices to compare — though it’ll still be risky and expensive.

-If you have a low income and need funds to cover basic expenses, you could qualify for benefits offered by your state, county or city.
-These can reduce your monthly costs and help you save up for the expense you wanted to fund with your auto equity loan.
+If you have a low income and need funds to cover basic expenses, you could qualify for benefits offered by your province, region or city.
+These can reduce your monthly costs and help you save up for the expense you wanted to fund with your car equity loan.

 More guides on Finder